dgis/emu42android/app/src/main/assets/ReadMe.txt

 - Improve loading speed by caching the KML folder.
 - Make the setting Layout/Auto Zoom by default.
 - Support the transparency in the KML Global Color.
-- Improve the overlapping LCD mode.
+- Improve the New and Save menus.
+- Sound volume can be adjusted by number by touching the number.

 Version 1.1 (2019-07-11)